Threshold for primordial black holes: Dependence on the shape of the cosmological perturbations

 Imposing $\delta\rho/\rho_b=0$ in \eqref{rho_Gauss2} the following expression for $r_0$ is obtained

 which is monotonically increasing for $1<\sigma<\infty$.
-In the limit of $\sigma\to1$ this expression gives $r_0\to\sqrt{3}\Delta$: although for $\sigma=1$ expression \eqref{rho_Gauss2} reduces to the background solution, the limit of the shape converges to the "Mexican=hat" profile analyzed in the previous section.
-The value of $r_m$ for these shapes needs instead to be calculate numerically computing then $\delta_m$.
-In the right frame of Figure \ref{fig_rhoGauss} the profiles given by Eq.\eqref{rho_Gauss2} with $n=0$ are plotted for different values of $\sigma$ using a constant value of $\delta_m=0.5$ for all the profiles.
-As done in the left frame the Gaussian profile ($n=0$ and $\sigma\to\infty$) is plotted using a dotted line.
-In principle it would be desirable to consider also a parameter $\alpha$ into the exponent of \eqref{rho_Gauss2} but this will introduce an additional level of complication in the integration of Eq.\eqref{K_integral} which I will not consider in this context.
+In the limit of $\sigma\to1$ this expression gives $r_0\to\sqrt{3}\Delta$: although for $\sigma=1$ expression \eqref{rho_Gauss2} reduces to the background solution, in the limit of $\sigma\to1$ the shape converges to the "Mexican=hat" profile analyzed in the previous section.
+The value of $r_m$ for these shapes needs instead to be calculated numerically, then computing $\delta_m$.

+In the right frame of Figure \ref{fig_rhoGauss} the profiles given by \eqref{rho_Gauss2} with $n=0$ are plotted for different values of $\sigma$ using a constant value of $\delta_m=0.5$ for all of the profiles.
+As done in the left frame, the Gaussian profile ($n=0$ and $\sigma\to\infty$) is plotted using a dashed line, while the Mexican-Hat profile ($\sigma \to 1$) is plotted with a dotted line.
+In principle it would be desirable to consider also a parameter $\alpha$ in the exponent of \eqref{rho_Gauss2} changing the steepness of the profile, but this will introduce an additional level of complication in the integration of \eqref{K_integral} which I will not consider in this context.